-CANARIE will continue to work with the RANs on the NREN SIEM Deployment Project, to improve the security of both the CANARIE Network and the NREN.
-The project is expected to be completed in FY20.
+CANARIE will continue to work with the RANs on the NREN SIEM Deployment Project, to improve the security of both the CANARIE Network and the NREN, and to create a community of NREN security analysts across the country.
+These projects are expected to be completed in 2019-20.